abravalheri/dotfiles/README.md

 - Install [Vcxsrv](https://sourceforge.net/projects/vcxsrv/)
   on C:\Local\Apps\VcXsrv (or change the scripts in `@wsl` accordingly) - **This enables GUI apps to run**.
-- Enable "systemd-like services" in WSL:
+- Enable "systemd/upstart/init-like services" in WSL:
   - Make sure the script `~/.local/bin/start-services.sh`
     can run `sudo` without asking for credentials.
   - This can be done by editing the sudoers file.